 The No. 1 rule when core spinning is to hold the fibers at a 90-degree angle to the core.
 Getting this alignment takes practice, as it is a brand new way of holding the fiber compared to traditional spinning.
 I use my right hand to hold the core thread under tension (I press the core thread into my palm using my pinky finger) while drafting and aligning the fibers with my left hand and thumb/pointer finger of my right hand.

-New Bluprint spinning class!
+New Craftsy spinning class!

-Learn how to spin the stunning yarn you’ve always dreamed off with the new Bluprint class Foundations of Spinning.
+Learn how to spin the stunning yarn you’ve always dreamed off with the new Craftsy class Foundations of Spinning.
 Sign up today to enjoy expert instruction from renowned fiber artist Amy King, crystal clear HD video lessons and unlimited lifetime access to your online spinning class.